 Hundreds of millions of dollars flowed to Santa Cruz County companies during the first round of the Paycheck Protection Program.
-With the pandemic still raging, many are heading back for another potential round of funding before a March 31 deadline.
+With the pandemic still an economic drag, many are heading back for another potential round of funding — and now they’ll likely have more time.

 For Santa Cruz County businesses pummeled by the coronavirus, the federal government’s Paycheck Protection Program was a lifeline.
-And with a new round of PPP funding opening up now, local banks are working furiously to accommodate another wave of applicants.
+And with the window for a new round of PPP funding looking like it will be extended, local banks are working furiously to accommodate the current wave of applicants.

 The last time around, his restaurant group received a loan of around $206,000 with help from Santa Cruz County Bank.
 “We used 100% of that to cover payroll, and of course it didn’t cover it all,” Davis said.
 But without PPP, he added, his businesses would likely not have survived.